2007 Rugby World Cup final: Second half

-The second half was kicked off by South Africa's Butch James, and the ball was caught by England's number 8 Nick Easter.
-After stewards had dealt with a pitch invasion by infamous pitch invader Jimmy Jump, the ball was eventually received by Mathew Tait, who was able to break the South African defensive line, before being tackled metres short of the South African goal line.
+Mathew Tait was able to break the South African defensive line, before being tackled metres short of the South African goal line.
 The ball was recycled and spread left to England winger Mark Cueto, who dived for the try line while being tackled by South African number eight Danie Rossouw.
 Referee Alain Rolland referred the decision to Australian Television Match Official Stuart Dickinson to determine whether Cueto was in touch before grounding the ball.
 Dickinson ruled that a foot was in touch and Rolland brought play back to an earlier penalty against Schalk Burger.
 Wilkinson converted the penalty to reduce South Africa's lead to 9–6 after 42 minutes.

 In the 48th minute, Steyn made another break for South Africa and England flanker Martin Corry was penalised for playing the ball off his feet.
 Montgomery kicked the penalty to restore South Africa's six-point advantage.
 England penetrated South Africa's 22 in the 58th minute and their scrum-half Andy Gomarsall chipped the ball ahead for Toby Flood to run on to.
 However, the kick was too deep and was shepherded over the dead ball line by Percy Montgomery.
 Unable to reach the ball, and trying to force an English five-metre scrum, Flood pushed Montgomery in the back as they both chased for the ball, sending Montgomery into the advertising boards.
 In his attempt to hurdle the boards, Montgomery collided with a television camera, but referee Rolland decided not to penalise Flood.
 Three minutes later, just inside England's half, the English were penalised for obstruction, and Steyn kicked a 49-metre penalty to extend South Africa's lead to 15–6.